This section describes the requirements, access privileges, and other features of HVR when using SQL Server for replication.

 - The database account must have SysAdmin (SA) privileges.

-On Windows, the HVR User must have Windows Administrator privileges.
-In case the HVR User does not have Windows Administrator privileges, then the User must have Debug programs policy enabled.Click here for the steps to enable/grant Debug programs policy
+as other Windows user (e.g. HVR User), which must have Debug programs (SeDebugPrivilege) policy enabled.Click here for the steps to enable/grant Debug programs policy

 User account policies can be managed using the Windows Local Security Policy console (accessible from Control Panel ▶ Administrative Tools).
 The shortcut command to access this console is secpol.msc.